MIPS/ndk/docs/user/common_problems.md

   https://developer.android.com/ndk/guides/cpp-support.html#sr

-  As with mismatches STLs, the problems caused by this can be avoided if great care is taken, but it's better to just avoid the problem.
+  As with mismatched STLs, the problems caused by this can be avoided if great care is taken, but it's better to just avoid the problem.